Our 2021 Grant Recipients

-The Alum Rock Counseling Center (ARCC) delivers programs designed to keep at-risk youth safe, attending school and living lives that are free of juvenile justice and dependency systems, substance abuse and violence.
-The Foundation’s grant will support the Ocala Mentoring Program which provides up to ninety at-risk students from Alum Rock Union School District's Ocala STEAM Academy with academic and emotional support with the goal of preventing them from falling into a cycle of school failure and delinquency.
-Program services include group and one-on-one mentoring, life skills classes, counseling, family engagement and enrichment activities.
-ARCC is a four-time grant recipient and received a grant of $4,000.
+The Alum Rock Counseling Center delivers programs designed to keep at-risk youth safe, attending school and living lives that are free of juvenile justice and dependency systems, substance abuse and violence.
+This year's grant is being used to support the Ocala Mentoring Program which provides up to ninety at-risk students from Alum Rock Union School District's Ocala STEAM Academy with academic and emotional support with the goal of preventing them from falling into a cycle of school failure and delinquency.

 The Children's Musical Theater is the nation's largest musical theater and training program for youth of its kind.
 The awarded grant is supporting the KickstART program which is a 16-week theater arts education program that brings together students, teachers, and families in two Title 1 elementary schools to mount a musical theater production in the convenience of their own school and alongside their classmates.

 Kara, Palo Alto, CA